da22le123/DeveloperCollaborationTool/docs/FunctionalDesign.md

 6. Git Integration:
    * Leader can export session outcomes directly to a Git repository, saving work as Markdown file for further usage.
 7. Replay Functionality:
-   * Leader can replay the session history to analyze the collaborative process and understand the sequence of actions taken by the team.
+   * There is a feature to view the history of changes, leaders can undo the last action
 8. Statistical Insights:
    * A dedicated statistics page shows contributions from team members, visualized through metrics like action counts.